Ma'add: Ma'add as the Arab ancestor

 As pan-Arab identity grew in prominence and threatened to subsume Ma'addite ancestry and its exceptionalism among other Arab identities, Ma'add as a person was invented, and transformed into the earliest ascertainable ancestor of the Arabs.
 The earliest Islamic genealogical writings, composed in the eighth and early ninth centuries, describe Ma'add as the earliest derivable Arab ancestor.
-In hadiths that can be found in the writings of Ibn al-Kalbi (his Jamharat al-nasab), Ibn Sa'd (al-Tabaqat), Khalīfa ibn Khayyāt (al-Tabaqat), and Ibn Wahb (al-Jami), Muhammad would describe explain the genealogical ancestry of the Arabs.
-He would stop after reaching Ma'add, and then say "the genealogists lie".
+In hadiths that can be found in the writings of Ibn al-Kalbi (his Jamharat al-nasab), Ibn Sa'd (al-Tabaqat), Khalīfa ibn Khayyāt (al-Tabaqat), and Ibn Wahb (al-Jami), the Islamic prophet Muhammad describes the genealogical ancestry of the Arabs: he would stop after reaching Ma'add, and then say "the genealogists lie".
 In other words, Ma'add was the oldest remembered Arab ancestor.
 He was said to have been removed from the generation of Muhammad by twenty generations.

 An implication of this was that Ma'add as a tribe was synonymized with "original Arab" and allowed to retain its hierarchical prominence under a broader Arab umbrella.
 Ma'add, as the eponymous founder figure of the Ma'add tribe, came to be conceptualized by Arab genealogies as the father of many tribes along the Western Hijaz coast of the Arabian Peninsula and Najd.